 BetMGM, a joint venture between MGM Resorts International and Entain, will join Caesars Sportsbook, DraftKings, FanDuel and Rush Street Interactive, which began operations in New York last weekend.
-BetMGM thanked the New York Gaming Commission for progressing its license application, although the regulator has not yet confirmed the award publicly.
+BetMGM thanked the New York Gaming Commission for progressing its licence application, although the regulator has not yet confirmed the award publicly.

-BetMGM’s integration with MGM Resorts’ M life Rewards program gives New York’s BetMGM customers the ability to redeem their gameplay for experiences at MGM Resorts properties including Empire City Casino in Yonkers and Borgata in New Jersey.
+BetMGM’s integration with MGM Resorts’ M Life Rewards programme gives New York’s BetMGM customers the ability to redeem their gameplay for experiences at MGM Resorts properties including Empire City Casino in Yonkers and Borgata in New Jersey.
 As an official sports betting partner of Madison Square Garden Arena, BetMGM also will be able to reward its customers with VIP experiences involving the New York Knicks NBA team and New York Rangers NHL team.

 Adam Greenblatt, BetMGM’s chief executive, said: “With today’s monumental news, we’ll now be able to fully activate our relationships with MGM Resorts’ Empire City Casino and Madison Square Garden.

 “We look forward to offering customers in New York unique experiences that they can’t access on any other platform.

 “A huge thank you to the New York Gaming Commission as well as to our entire BetMGM team who have worked tirelessly to bring this to fruition.”